GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 tasks.
 However, these APIs can fail because the scheduler will cancel the timers when the service worker is terminated.
 Instead, extensions can use the [`chrome.alarms`][api-alarms] API.

 To use the Alarms API, request the `"alarms"` permission in the manifest.
-The extension also needs to request [host permission][doc-host-perm] to retrieve the extension tips from the glitch site:
+The extension also needs to request [host permission][doc-host-perm] to be able to fetch the extension tips from a remote hosted location:

 {% Label %}manifest.json:{% endLabel %}